CPS & assembly

 A more natural implementation of escape continuations would use the

-instructions, which would
+normal call and ret instructions, which would

 leave non-escaping code looking largely the same.
 This gives the caller